msolive1985/Multiple-DOF-LISU/README.md

 UDP port 7755 outgoing from clients that will interface with VR applications.

-Check it on: Sandoval, Mario (2021), “Multiple Degrees-Of-Freedom Input Devices for Interactive Command and Control within Virtual Reality in Industrial Visualisations”, Mendeley Data, V1, doi: 10.17632/yhnfc4cpmt.1
+Ref: Sandoval, Mario (2021), “Multiple Degrees-Of-Freedom Input Devices for Interactive Command and Control within Virtual Reality in Industrial Visualisations”, Mendeley Data, V1, doi: 10.17632/yhnfc4cpmt.1